etruel/wpematico/readme.txt

 You can send your files to e-mail wpematico [at] etruel.com

 == Changelog ==
+= 2.6.17 Nov 8, 2022 =
+* Bump to WP 6.1
+* Tested with PHP 8.1.9
+* Now Requires at least WordPress 4.8
+* Improved performance on load plugins page for extensions.
+* Many styles tweaks to Extensions page.

 = 2.6.16 Jul 15, 2022 =
 * Tweaks: Changed banners and icons.
 * Bumps to WordPress 6.0.1